12emin34/12emin34/README.md

 &nbsp;Hello, world! 👋

 My name is Emin, and I'm a software developer from Bosnia.
-I'm interested in backend dev and I've done these:
+I'm interested in backend development and I've done these:
 - Java
 - Python
 - C/C++
 - Discord bots (JDA)
-- Minecraft modding (Bukkit plugins, contributions to Purpur(https://github.com/PurpurMC/Purpur)
+- Minecraft modding ([Purpur](https://github.com/PurpurMC/Purpur) contrib, Bukkit plugins, Forge and Fabric mods)
+- Web Development (but I suck at it lmao)

 My stats: